How to make an impact on a kid's memory? Try a good laugh! Here's what we can learn from comedians:

 But then your teachers says "Here is a language exercise, a laugh and a lesson - all in one!"

-Like local politics, body shaming, organ transplants, LGBT communities, the coal industry, the Chinese one-child policy, pregnancy centers, multilevel marketing, weather forecasts, pharmacy scandals, gene editing, immigration, the Nobel
+Like local politics, body-shaming, organ transplants, LGBT communities, the coal industry, the Chinese one-child policy, pregnancy centres, multilevel marketing, weather forecasts, pharmacy scandals, gene editing, immigration, the Nobel

 Prize, the elections in France, a referendum in Switzerland, education policies in Japan, African economic strategies,